adityasangani/Notes/Java.md

 ```
 This is because now, this dog can only access those methods of Animal class, but it if it is being overrided by its Dog class, then it will call the overrided methods.

+- Trick: Polymorphism = "is a" relationship. <object> is a <reference>.
+Vehicle v1 = new Car(); is allowed, because "Car is a vehicle".
+Car c1 = new Vehicle() is not allowed because "Vehicle is not a car".

 # Abstraction
 - It means hiding internal details.
 - Regular classes cannot have abstract methods.
 We have to make the class also abstract.